alxmancilla/DataDayMX/README.md

-# "Data Analysis with MongoDB" workshop
+# DataDay Mexico 2018: MongoDB Workshop

-Datasets and sample queries used during "Data Analysis with MongoDB" workshop in DataDay Mexico 2018
+Datasets and queries used during "Data Analysis with MongoDB" workshop in DataDay Mexico 2018

 ## Setup  environment